wildlyinaccurate/wildlyinaccurate.github.io/_posts/2018-06-14-becoming-a-team-lead-a-survival-guide.md

 This is a personal favourite of mine, and it made a few of my senior stakeholders very unhappy at times.
 Saying "no" when you or your team is asked to take on more work is a totally valid way of dealing with being overwhelmed.
 Of course there are more polite ways to say "no", like "can you ask me again next week" or "is there anybody else available to do that".
 However you say it, it's always better to say no than to disappoint someone by being too busy to fulfil their request.

+Saying no has this other benefit which is that it signals to your boss or stakeholders that you or your team have too much to do.

+The best case scenario for saying "no" is that your team is given some extra help to deal with the workload.
+The worst case scenario is that you're told to do the work anyway, in which case...

 #### Ask for help

 We're not very good at this in the software development industry.
 It's as if there's a bizarre sense of achievement or credibility in struggling through a problem for days when it could have been trivially solved by someone else in minutes.
 "Help" can come in many forms: someone helping you get through your work, mentorship from your boss or another team lead, or just be someone to talk to over lunch.
 Whatever form it comes in, don't be afraid to put your hand up and ask for help when you're feeling the pressure.
 You'll thank yourself later.

+Similarly to saying "no", asking for help sends a clear signal upwards that your team isn't coping.
+This doesn't indicate any failure on your part!
+If anything it indicates a failure with your stakeholders or upper management -- they're not managing their people ("resources") well enough.

 ### Conducting effective one-on-one meetings